SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 	> Description of the page necessary ...
 	>

-5. Within the *exception details page* you can see that it is a integration exception that occured at the named tenant.
+5. Within the *exception details page* you can see that an integration exception shows up.
 Also the related integration artifact and the responsible user are listed.

     <br>![](/exercises/ex2/images/IMExceptDetailsHalloUser.png)